|

 Timeline

-1859 Law School enrolls its first students.
+1859 Law School enrolled its first students.

 1859 James Valentine Campbell, Thomas MacIntyre Cooley, and Charles Irish Walker appointed law professors.